 A clear vision for responsible governance

 Responsible corporate governance is a core principle at HealthEquity.
-Under the stewardship of our Senior and Executive Leadership Teams and Board of Directors, we prioritize ethical decision-making, well-structured policies, comprehensive training, and meaningful support for every team member.
+Under the stewardship of our Senior Leadership Team and Board of Directors, we prioritize ethical decision-making, well-structured policies, comprehensive training, and meaningful support for every team member.

 HealthEquity Board of Directors

-The Board of Directors at HealthEquity manages the Company’s business affairs with a commitment to serving the best interests of the stockholders while fostering long-term value.
-This approach considers the concerns of team members, customers, creditors, suppliers, and the wider community.
+The Board of Directors at HealthEquity oversees management and corporate governance with a commitment to serving the best interests of the stockholders while fostering long-term value.

-Our Corporate Governance Guidelines are designed to assist the Board in managing the Company’s affairs and meeting fiduciary obligations.
+Our Corporate Governance Guidelines are designed to assist the Board in executing its responsibilities, providing oversight, and meeting fiduciary obligations.
 Reviewed and approved annually, these guidelines ensure best practices in corporate oversight.

 Strategic direction through dedicated committees

-Through our four standing committees, the Board ensures effective governance by overseeing key aspects of company operations.
+Through our four standing committees, the Board ensures effective governance by providing necessary, thoughtful oversight.
 These committees also provide direction on corporate sustainability topics that are core to our long-term success.

 Audit and Risk Committee